g0g0l/MasterTextInput/README.md

 A custom view comprising an EditText encapsulated in TextInputLayout along with different attributes, so that you don't need to add properties and write functions separately

 ## Usage
+Step 1.
+Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories: